Erik-Codeblind/git-more/README.md

 No pull request found throws expected error.
 ```
 git copr 978
-fatal: Couldn't find remote ref pull/1000/head
+fatal: Couldn't find remote ref pull/978/head
 ```

 ## git-bulk-delete (del)

-Loops over branches in a repo and provides the user with an opportunity to delete the current one.
-By default, "master" and "develop" branches will be ignored, so you can't accidentally deleting them.
+Loops over branches in a repo and provides the user with an opportunity to delete the currently listed branch.

-Enter "y" or "yes" to run `git branch -d` on the listed branch.
-Entering "q" or "quit" will exit the program.
-Empty return skips to the next current item.
+- Enter "y" or "yes" to run `git branch -d` on the listed branch.
+- Entering "q" or "quit" will exit the program.
+- Empty return skips to the next current item.

+Calling git-bulk-delete with the force delete flag `-D` allow for the removal of selected un-merged branches.
+No warning is given as to the merge status of a given branch.

+By default the "master" and "develop" branches will be ignored, so you can't accidentally delete them.

 ## git-find-branch (fbr)

 Runs a grep expression against the branches in your repo.

-If a solitary match is found, it will check out that branch immediately.
-When multiple matches are located, they will be listed and user my select which one to checkout.
-An empty returns quits without changing from the current branch.
+- If a solitary match is found, it will check out that branch immediately.
+- When multiple matches are located, they will be listed as index and user may select which one to checkout.

-**Examples**
+- An empty return quits without changing from the current branch.

+### Examples

 Our working directory has three branches.
 ```